The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 other_pmf = Pmf.from_seq(other_weights, name="other")

-But it doesn’t work very well.
+But as we can see in the following figure, it doesn’t work very well.

 from thinkstats import two_bar_plots